-- IFRS 16 "Leases" (in force for annual periods beginning on or after 1 January 2019 -• endorsed by EC).
+IFRS 16 "Leases" (in force for annual periods beginning on or after 1 January 2019 - endorsed by EC).
 This standard has an entirely new concept.
 It establishes new principles for the recognition, measurement and presentation of a lease by introducing a new model with the objective to ensure a more faithful and adequate representation of such transactions primarily for the lessee.
-The standard supersedes the effective so far standard related to leases - IAS 17. (a) The main principle of the new standard for lessees is the introduction of a single lesse accounting model in the statement of financial position -anasset will be recognised for all contracts with duration of more than 12 months in the form of a 'right-of-use', which will be subsequently depreciated over the duration of the contract, and respectively, a financial liability will be stated for the lease liability under these contracts.
-This is the significant change in the current accounting practice.
-The standard allows an exception and retaining the current practice for leases of low-value assets and short-term leases. (b) There would not be any significant changes for lessors and they would continue to account for leases as per the old standard IAS 17 - asoperating and finance lease.
+The standard supersedes the effective so far standard related to leases - IAS 17 and related interpretations. (a) The main principle of the new standard for lessees is the introduction of a single lessee accounting model in the statement of financial position - an asset will be recognised for all contracts with duration of more than 12 months in the form of a 'right-of-use', which will be subsequently depreciated over the duration of the contract, and respectively, a financial liability will be stated for the lease liability under these contracts.
+This is a significant change in the current accounting practice until 2018.
+For short-term or low-value leases, the exception and the current practice are allowed.
+The standard will have an impact on the financial result for the period, since in the first years the costs associated with leasing are higher, the additional operating expenses are replaced by the costs of depreciation and interest, which will lead to a certain change in key indicators such as EBITDA, operating cash flows will increase as principal and interest are classified as cash flows from financial activities.
+There would not be any significant changes for lessors and they would continue to account for leases as per the old standard IAS 17 - as operating and finance lease.
+Insofar as the new standard gives a more comprehensive concept, they should also make a more detailed analysis of the terms of the contracts and it may be possible for them (the lessors) to reclassify certain leases.
 The new standard requires more extensive disclosures.
-The management has done research and has concluded that the changes made through the new standard have an impact on the accounting policies, and on the value and classification of Group's assets, liabilities, transactions and performance, with regard to: some of its operating lease agreements in which the Group acts as lessee.
-The management has chosen modified retrospective application of IFRS 16 on its initial application and will not restate comparative information. - IFRIC 23 (amended) "Uncertainty over Income Tax Treatments" (in force for annual periods beginning on or after 1 January 2019 endorsed by EC).
-This Interpretation provides guidance on the accounting treatment and accounting for income tax when tax treatments involve uncertainty that affects the application of IAS 12.
-It does not apply to taxes or other state levies outside the scope of IAS 12, nor does it specifically include requirements relating to interest and penalties associated with uncertain tax treatments.
-The Interpretation addresses the following matters: (a) whether an entity considers uncertain tax treatments; (b) the assumptions an entity makes about the examination and assessment of tax treatments by taxation authorities; (c) how an entity determines taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates; (d) how an entity considers and treats changes in facts and circumstances; and (e) the entity's approach whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
+The management has done research and has concluded that the changes made through the new standard have an impact on the accounting policies, and on the value and classification of Group's assets, liabilities, transactions and performance, with regard to: External service costs (Note No. 6), Depreciation expenses (Note No. 15, 16), Financial expenses (Note No. 12), Property, machinery and equipment (Note No. 15), Leasing liabilities (Note No. 31), Long-term and short-term liabilities to related parties (Note 29, 35) and deferred tax liabilities, as well as the presentation of the cash flows arising therefrom.
+The effects of its analyzes and recalculations and reclassifications are disclosed in Note No. 43.
+The management has chosen modified retrospective application of IFRS 16 on its initial application and will not restate comparative information.